sunnyych/cognitive_offloading_cogsci/README.md

 - `/data`: raw data used (with demographic data removed -- please contact us directly if you are interested in using the full data)
   - `prediction_sample.csv`: the csv file for the prediction sample data (N=401).
   - `completion_sample1.csv`: the csv file for the completion sample data (N=836).
 The data includes annotations for the correctness of each response.
-- `study1_analysis_cogsci.Rmd`: analysis code used for the study, including preprocessing, main analysis, exploratory analysis, and plotting code.
+- `experiment.Rmd`: analysis code used for the study, including preprocessing, main analysis, exploratory analysis, and plotting code.

 ## Set up